Susurrus/ECAN_dspic/README.md

 /ecan_dspic.mdl - The Simulink library model.
 /CircularBuffer.{h,c} - A circular buffer implementation supporting CAN message structs.
 /ecanDefinitions.h - A file defining common strucuts, unions, and constants used by other code.
 /ecanFunctions.{h,c} - The actual ECAN functions called from the dsPIC blocks.
+ECAN message data array size is pound defined here.